Dance Partner

-Dance Partner, (Japanese: ダンスパートナー, foaled 25 May 1992) is a Japanese Thoroughbred racehorse and broodmare.
+Dance Partner, (Japanese: ダンスパートナー, 25 May 1992 - 14 October 2016) was a Japanese Thoroughbred racehorse and broodmare.
 From the first crop of foals sired by Sunday Silence, she won four of her twenty-five races and finished second nine times in a racing career which lasted from January 1995 until December 1997.
 She was unraced as a juvenile, but in 1995 she won the Yushun Himba and won the JRA Award for Best Three-Year-Old Filly.
 As a four-year-old, she won the Keian Hai and the Queen Elizabeth II Commemorative Cup and won the JRA Award for Best Older Filly or Mare.
 She failed to win as a five-year-old and was retired from racing at the end of the year.
-Apart from her victories she was placed in the Oka Sho, Prix de la Nonette Kyoto Daishoten and Takarazuka Kinen (twice).
+Apart from her victories she was placed in the Oka Sho, Prix de la Nonette, Kyoto Daishoten and Takarazuka Kinen (twice).
 She has had success as a broodmare, producing several good winners.

 Background

 Dance Partner is a bay mare bred in Japan by Shadai Farm.
 She was from the first crop of foals sired by Sunday Silence, who won the 1989 Kentucky Derby, before retiring to stud in Japan where he was champion sire on thirteen consecutive occasions.
 His other major winners included Deep Impact, Stay Gold, Heart's Cry, Manhattan Cafe, Zenno Rob Roy and Neo Universe.
-Her dam Dancing Key was an unraced, American-bred mare who became a very successful broodmare in Japan: her other foals included Dance in the Dark and Dance in the Mood (Oka Sho).
+Her dam Dancing Key was an unraced, American-bred mare who became a very successful broodmare in Japan.
+Dance Partner was a part of three full-blooded siblings alongside Dance in the Dark and Dance in the Mood (Oka Sho).

-During her racing career, Dance Partner was owned by Toshiaki Shirai and trained by Katsumi Yoshida.
+During her racing career, Dance Partner was trained by Toshiaki Shirai and owned by Katsumi Yoshida.